 Key Joint Programmes

 In 2019, the Government of Mauritius and the United Nations entered into a Strategic Partnership Frameworks 2019-2023 (SPF) agreement that consolidates the work of the UN system in a single coherent framework providing a platform for common policy work, stronger coordination of programmes, and timely delivery of results.
+From January 2024 this will be replaced with the United Nations Sustainable Development Cooperation Framework 2024 - 2028.

 A Diagnostic of Capacities to Manage Disaster Risk (CADRI) report was finalized in 2020 by a multidisciplinary team of experts mobilized through the CADRI Partnership (IOM, UNDP, UNEP, WHO, FAO, and OCHA in the field, supported by the wider CADRI team in Switzerland) and the National Disaster Risk Reduction Management Centre (NDRRMC) of the Government of Mauritius.
 The aim of the diagnosis is to provide directions for Mauritius to strengthen its capacities to pursue integrated and coherent solutions to reduce disaster risks across the Sustainable Development Goals.